Takatakatake/PaperToSlides_me/MinerU/README.md

 ### Using MPS

-If your device uses Apple silicon chips, you can enable MPS acceleration for certain supported tasks (such as layout detection and formula detection).
+If your device uses Apple silicon chips, you can enable MPS acceleration for your tasks.

 You can enable MPS acceleration by setting the `device-mode` parameter to `mps` in the `magic-pdf.json` configuration file.